rapid7/warden/docs/getting-started/Configuration.md

   Warden treats logging as an event stream and logs to `stdout`.
 Logged events are formatted as JSON objects separated by newlines.
-If you need routing or storage of logs, you'll want to handle that outside Warden.
+If you need routing or storage of logs, you'll need to handle that outside Warden.

   The following keys are available: